Kaden5480/poy-no-knockouts/README.md

 ### Installing this mod
 - Download the latest BepInEx release [here](https://github.com/Kaden5480/poy-no-knockouts/releases).
-- The compressed zip will contain a `patchers` directory.
+- The compressed zip will contain a `plugins` directory.
-- Copy the files in `patchers` to `BepInEx/patchers` in your game directory.
+- Copy the files in `plugins` to `BepInEx/plugins` in your game directory.

 ## MelonLoader
 ### MLPatcherPlugin